christopher-besch/homepage/src/articles/maki_01/maki_01.md

 #endif
 ```

-To prevent race conditions, no two threads are accessing the same resource concurrently, mutexes are being used.
+To prevent race conditions (uncontrolled, concurrent access to the same resource) mutexes are being used.
 These "mutual exclusion objects" allow the locking of a resource for the duration of its use.
 In addition to this locking operation being a rather expensive one, all other threads in need of that resource are being stalled.
 Therefore the use of mutexes ought to be minimized.